 Additionally, a study published in The Lancet showed that face masks helped to reduce the risk of spreading COVID-19 by around 85%.

 In fact, findings found in the PNAS journal showed that 66,000 cases were averted in New York between April 17 and May 9 as a result of mask-wearing.

 Myth #2: Cloth masks aren’t effective

-Yes, N95 mask are seen as the best form of face mask when it comes to blocking the transmission of COVID-19.
+Yes, N95 masks are seen as the best form of face masks when it comes to blocking the transmission of COVID-19.
 However, these masks are critical items for frontline health care workers and first responders.
 That said, both surgical and cloth masks have been found to be quite effective at reducing the spread of the virus.
 If you’re battling with finding a cloth mask, the CDC has a DIY mask tutorial on how you can create your own face mask.

 Myth #3: If a mask covers my mouth, I’m okay

 A face mask is only effective if it covers both your mouth and nose.
 Leaving your nose uncovered increases the risk of you inhaling respiratory droplets and developing COVID-19.